-If a person is interested in applying for a title loan some of the basic requirements include: proof of ownership of the vehicle, proof of monthly income, a government issued ID, and proof of insurance for loans of $2500 or above.
+If a person is interested in applying for a title loan online, some basic requirements include: proof of ownership of the vehicle, proof of monthly income, a government issued ID, and proof of insurance for title loans of $2500 or above.

 In Tennessee, the minimum age required for the borrower is 18 years.
 Furthermore, an act was enabled called the Tennessee Title Pledge Act.
-Under this act lenders may issue loans for 30-day periods.
-The act allows for renewal of the terms in 30-day allotments.
+Under this act, lenders may issue loans for 30-day periods.
+The act allows for the renewal of the terms in 30-day allotments.
 The maximum interest rate allowable by law for the title loan in Tennessee is 2 percent, along with any additional fees.
 The fees may cover management and administrative costs.
-These are limited to one fifth of the principal amount of the loan.
+These title loan fees are limited to one-fifth of the principal amount.
 After the second renewal, borrowers are required to pay at least 5% of the principal with each payment.
-This is a useful feature in Tennessee, which encourage borrowers to take their financial obligations seriously, in order to avoid potentially disastrous results from defaulting on the loan.
+This is a useful feature in Tennessee, which encourages borrowers to take their financial obligations seriously, in order to avoid potentially disastrous results from defaulting on the loan.